ivnsch/rust_android_ios/README.md

 # TODO

 - Pass serialized objects (JSON?)
-- Inspect thread safety.
-Does it make sense to use e.g. a mutex in Rust for the reactive example?
 - Avoid using global variables in iOS app.
 - Automate copying of libmobcore.a or reference properly & multiple targets.